Daniel Kaluuya

 Daniel Kaluuya (/kəˈluːjə/; born 24 February 1989) is an English actor.
-His work encompasses both screen and stage, and his accolades include an Academy Award, two BAFTA Awards, two Screen Actors Guild Awards, a Golden Globe Award, and a Critics' Choice Award, in addition to nominations for a Laurence Olivier Award and an Emmy Award.
+His work encompasses both screen and stage, and his accolades include an Academy Award, two BAFTAs, two Actor Awards, and a Golden Globe, in addition to nominations for a Laurence Olivier Award and an Emmy Award.
 In 2021, he was named among the 100 most influential people in the world by Time magazine.

 Kaluuya began his acting career as a teenager in improvisational theatre.
 He played Posh Kenneth in the first two seasons of the television series Skins (2007–2009); he also co-wrote some of the episodes.
 Kaluuya drew praise for his leading performance in Sucker Punch at the Royal Court Theatre in 2010.
 He went on to gain attention for his television roles in Psychoville (2009–2011), The Fades (2011), and the Black Mirror episode "Fifteen Million Merits" (2011).
 He also had supporting roles in the films Johnny English Reborn (2011), Kick-Ass 2 (2013), and Sicario (2015).

 In 2017, Kaluuya had his breakthrough starring in Jordan Peele's horror film Get Out, which garnered him a nomination for the Academy Award for Best Actor.
 This was followed by roles in Ryan Coogler's superhero film Black Panther (2018), Steve McQueen's crime drama Widows (2018), Peele's horror film Nope (2022), and Sony Pictures Animation's animated superhero film Spider-Man: Across the Spider-Verse (2023).
 For his portrayal of Black Panther Party leader Fred Hampton in the biopic Judas and the Black Messiah (2021), he won the BAFTA and Academy Award for Best Supporting Actor.
 He has since co-directed the drama The Kitchen (2023).

 Early life and education

-Kaluuya was born on 24 February 1989 in London to Ugandan parents.
+Kaluuya was born on 24 February 1989 in London to Ugandan parents, who are Basoga and Baganda from Makindye Division.
 His mother raised him on a council estate in Camden Town, along with an older sister.
 His father lived in Balaka, Malawi, and they had no contact until he was 14.
 Kaluuya attended Torriano Primary School, and St Aloysius' College, Highgate.
 He subsequently took A-level History, Drama and Biology at Camden School for Girls in its co-educational sixth-form.

 Kaluuya wrote his first play at the age of nine, after which he began performing improvisational theatre.
 He began acting as a child at his local Anna Scher Theatre School and WAC Arts.